 Can the Pranapada test rectify a chart on its own?

 The Pranapada test is a necessary but not sufficient condition for a correct birth time.
-It typically eliminates roughly two thirds of candidates in a one-hour window, leaving a permissive zone four to fifteen minutes wide where the test is silent between candidates.
-To resolve the chart inside that zone, an additional layer of evidence is needed, usually life-event scoring against the Vimshottari Dasha calendar or modern AI-assisted candidate ranking.
-The Pranapada test does most of the coarse work; the life-event or AI layer settles the final minute.
+It can remove a substantial share of candidates in a one-hour window, leaving short permissive pockets where the test is silent between candidates.
+To resolve the chart inside those pockets, an additional layer of evidence is needed, usually life-event scoring against the Vimshottari Dasha calendar or modern AI-assisted candidate ranking.
+The Pranapada test does much of the coarse filtering; the life-event or AI layer settles the final minute.

 What is the Bhrigu Bindu and how is it used in rectification?